Monday, 1 January 2024

 In the first two seminars in the present subseries, Yaara Sumeruk has already illustrated the above considerations by presenting striking extracts from her extraordinary film based on the book.
 These filmed extracts startlingly clarified sequences of family interactions recorded in the book.

-Today she will present further extracts, with special focus on Chapter 1, Maya Abbott and the Abbotts.
+Today she will present, reenacted, the entire set of interactions recorded in Chapter 1, Maya Abbott and the Abbotts.
 For example, there is a spectacular illustration, absolutely faithful to the tape-recorded dialogue in the book, of how Maya struggles to maintain her sense of reality and integrity when subject to a double bind by her parents in Gregory Bateson’s original sense entailing different logical types’ – not merely a mixed message or contradictory communication.
 In Sumeruk’s film, the double bind, in this embodied form, is immediately perceptible and intelligible.

 Sumeruk’s brilliant filmed enactment of conversations in the book is a momentous advance on the films In Two Minds and Family Life directed by Ken Loach in the late 1960s and early 1970s.
 Although Laing and Esterson were consulted by Loach and by Tony Garnett, the late producer of these films (who himself participated intensely in our previous series of seminars on the book), these early films in many ways colluded with the conventional fictions of an illness called schizophrenia and a patient called the schizophrenic.

-Yaara Sumeruk’s film-in-progress, by contrast, accurately conveys both Laing and Estersons methodology and their method.
+Yaara Sumeruk’s film-in-progress, by contrast, accurately conveys both Laing and Estersonphilosophy and their methodology.
 It compellingly reveals that what Laing and Esterson recorded, reported, and wrote about, phenomenologically, is the very stuff of life.
 There is no psychology’ or metapsychology’ deeper than this, or behind’ itAs Esterson said, these are the deepest secrets.
 But they are open to all.
-All is there, on the surface, in what people say and do to one another, round the kitchen table.
+All is there, on the surface, in what people say and do to one another, for instance round the kitchen table.

 Adrian Laing, son of R. D. Laing, participated in the seminar on Maya Abbott ten years ago.
 He had written, ten years earlier, in the second edition of his biography of his father (2006):